navipartner/docs/content/en/docs/retail/gettingstarted/system_requirements.md

 **SmartPhones**

-Our system can be operated on Apple and Android smartphones and tablets.
+As long as your device supports its operating system, it will continue to be supported in terms of updates and compatibility. <br>
-Hardware requirements: integrated camera
+Hardware requirements: integrated camera <br>
 Software requirements: the latest three major versions and their updates